30 August 2021 – Alejandro de la Villa and Michelle Okeke

 1. Create fresh content weekly

 The more you create, the more chances you’ll have to get discovered.
-Aim to create fresh Idea Pins every week to engage your current audience and maximize your potential to reach new people.
+Aim to create fresh Idea Pins every week to engage your current audience and maximise your potential to reach new people.

 2. Use trends to inform your strategy